Histrionic personality disorder: Classification

-There are differing models for classification of personality disorders.
-While personality disorders, including HPD, are diagnosed as separate entities in the DSM-5; in the ICD-11 classification of personality disorders, they are assessed in terms of severity levels, with trait and pattern specifiers serving to characterize the particular style of pathology.
-There is also a hybrid model, called the Alternative DSM-5 model for personality disorders, which defines personality disorder diagnoses through combinations of pathological traits and areas of overall impairment.
+Classification of personality disorders differs significantly between the two most prominent frameworks for classification of mental disorders, namely: the Diagnostic and Statistical Manual of Mental Disorders and the International Classification of Diseases, the most recent editions of which are the DSM-5-TR and ICD-11, respectively.
+While personality disorders, including HPD, are diagnosed as separate entities in the DSM-5, in the ICD-11 classification of personality disorders they are assessed in terms of severity levels, with trait and pattern specifiers serving to characterize the particular style of pathology.
+There is also a hybrid model, called the Alternative DSM-5 model for personality disorders (AMPD), which defines personality disorder diagnoses through combinations of pathological traits and areas of overall impairment.

-In the Section II categorical classification of personality disorders in the DSM-5, as well as in the ICD-10, HPD is defined by sets of characteristic symptoms.
-In the DSM-5, it is classified within Cluster B and in the ICD-10 it has the code.

-The Alternative DSM-5 Model for Personality Disorders (AMPD) does not list histrionic personality disorder as its own diagnostic entity.
-However, it is stated in the AMPD that what is conceptualized as HPD can instead be diagnosed as personality disorder – trait specified, which is a dimensional diagnosis that is constructed from the individual expression of personalty disorder, as manifested in both a general impairment in personality functioning along with at least one pathological personality trait.
+In its categorical classification of personality disorders, located in section II, the DSM-5 categorizes personality disorders into three clusters.
+Belonging to Cluster B, HPD is characterized as a "pervasive pattern of excessive emotionality and attention seeking, beginning by early adulthood and present in a variety of contexts"; it is operationalized through eight criteria, at least five of which must be met.
+While not listed as its own diagnostic entity in the AMPD, what is conceptualized as histrionic personality disorder can instead be diagnosed as personality disorder – trait specified (PD-TS), which is a dimensional diagnosis that is constructed from the individual expression of personalty disorder, as manifested in both a general impairment in personality functioning (criterion A) along with at least one pathological personality trait (criterion B).
+It has been found that of these, the "traits most consistent with descriptions of HPD are attention seeking, separation insecurity, manipulativeness, emotional lability, intimacy avoidance (low), and restricted affectivity (low)."
+PD-TS may not adequately cover HPD, as the AMPD does not cover "maladaptive interpersonal warmth".

-The World Health Organization's ICD-11 has replaced the categorical classification of personality disorders in the ICD-10 with a dimensional model containing a unified personality disorder with severity specifiers, along with specifiers for prominent personality traits or patterns.
+The World Health Organization's ICD-11 has replaced the categorical classification of personality disorders in the ICD-10, in which HPD was a distinct diagnostic category, with a dimensional model containing a unified personality disorder with severity specifiers, along with specifiers for prominent personality traits or patterns.
 Severity is assessed based on the pervasiveness of impairment in several areas of functioning, as well as on the level of distress and harm caused by the disorder, while trait and pattern specifiers are used for recording the manner in which the disturbance is manifested.
-Histrionic personality disorder has been linked to moderate associations with the trait domains Dissociality, Disinhibition, and Negative Affectivity, reflecting tendencies toward emotional intensity, impulsivity, and a strong need for attention.
-Some studies also found inverse associations with Detachment, consistent with the highly expressive and socially engaged behavior typical of the disorder.
+Histrionic personality disorder has shown a mixed pattern of small to moderate associations with the trait domains Dissociality, Disinhibition, and Negative Affectivity, which aligns with this PD type essentially being characterized by self-centeredness and longing for attention (i.e., Dissociality), excitement and attention seeking (i.e., Disinhibition), and excessive and labile emotionality (i.e., Negative Affectivity).
+Two studies have also indicated negative associations with Detachment, which is consistent with the extreme extraversion and emotional expressivity (e.g., reversed Detachment) characterizing Histrionic PD.